-Wurzburg Residenz is one of the most significant baroque palaces in Europe and was the former home to the Wurzburg prince bishops, Johann Philipp Franz von Schönborn and successor Friedrich Carl von Schönborn, as well as the the two following Würzburg prince-bishops.
+Wurzburg Residenz is one of the most significant baroque palaces in Europe.
+It was the former home to the Wurzburg prince bishops, Johann Philipp Franz von Schönborn, and successor Friedrich Carl von Schönborn, as well as the the two following Würzburg prince-bishops.
 This grand palace took a lifetime of 60 years to finish, the exterior was built from 1720 to 1744, while the interior was completed in 1780.

 Court Garden – A Palace is not complete without a Court Garden and Wurzburg Residenz possesses a majestic one.
-The charming garden with its meticulous gardens was initially landscaped during the 1770s by Johann Prokop Mayer, who was a Bohemian-born gardener.
-Mayer had filled the three garden sections with a multitude of topiary fruit trees, hedges, trellises, potted plants and pergola walks.
-It was beautiful and and such a peaceful garden to stroll through after touring the palace.
+The charming garden, with its meticulous gardens was initially landscaped during the 1770s by Johann Prokop Mayer, who was a Bohemian-born gardener.
+Mayer had filled the three garden sections with a multitude of topiary fruit trees, hedges, trellises, potted plants, and pergola walks.
+It was beautiful, and such a peaceful garden to stroll through after touring the palace.

 UNESCO – Wurzburg Residenz with the Court Gardens and Residence Square was inscribed 1981 as a UNESCO World Heritage Site, stating it as an Outstanding Universal Value.

 For tourist information, please visit the official site of Wurzburg Residenz

 The world is a book and those who do not travel read only one page…– Saint Augustine